KosinskiLab/AlphaPulldown/manuals/convert_to_modelcif.md

 As AlphaPulldown is relying on [AlphaFold](https://github.com/google-deepmind/alphafold) to produce model coordinates, there may be multiple models predicted in a single experiment.
 Respecting that not always all the models need to be converted to ModelCIF, `convert_to_modelcif.py` offers three major modes:

-* Convert all models into ModelCIF in separated files (ToDo: parameters)
+* Convert all models into ModelCIF in separated files

-* Only convert a specific single model (ToDo: parameters)
+* Only convert a specific single model

-* Convert a specific model to ModelCIF but keep additional models in a Zip archive associated with the representative ModelCIF formatted model (ToDo: parameters)
+* Convert a specific model to ModelCIF but keep additional models in a Zip archive associated with the representative ModelCIF formatted model

 ## Usage

 To run `convert_to_modelcif.py`, the Python module [modelcif](https://pypi.org/project/modelcif/) is needed in addition to the regular AlphaPulldown Python environments.

-The script itself lives in the [`alphapulldown/`](https://github.com/bienchen/AlphaPulldown/tree/main/alphapulldown) subdirectory of the AlphaPulldown repository.
+The script itself lives in the [`alphapulldown/`](https://github.com/KosinskiLab/AlphaPulldown/tree/main/alphapulldown) subdirectory of the AlphaPulldown repository.

 ### scenario 1: convert all models to separated ModelCIF files